|

 CLUB KIT USE AND DIRTY KIT COLLECTION AFTER MATCHES - UPDATED |

-This season, all players will continue to keep and wear their own shorts, socks and shinpads and wash them themselves after each match.
-However, all shirts (including the goalkeeper’s) will be provided by the club, and these MUST be handed in immediately after each match and put in the white string ‘clothes washing’ bag which is in the black kit bag.
-The only kit which should be in the black kit bag at the end of the match is clean (unused) kit.
-We cannot afford to lose any club shirts from players taking them home after matches as the company that manufactured them have now gone bust.
-On paying their £25.00 signing-on fee, subject to availability, all NEW players to the club will be given a pair of squad-numbered black shorts and forest green socks to keep, wash and bring to each match themselves.
-Players can also buy their own spares as well if they wish.
-Plain BLACK base layers can be purchased from here: https://www.discountfootballkits.com/Base-Layer |
+This season, all players must continue to keep and wear their own socks and shinpads and wash them themselves after each match.
+All shirts (including the goalkeeper’s) will be provided by the club, and these MUST be handed in immediately after each match and put in the white string ‘clothes washing’ bag which is normally kept in the black kit holdall.
+The only kit which should be in the black holdall at the end of the match is clean (unused) kit.
+We cannot afford to lose any club shirts from players taking them home after matches as the company that manufactured them have gone bust.
+Our current green & white shirts are all short-sleeved, so if players wish to wear base layers or t-shirts underneath, they MUST be either green or white in colour.
+Referees who are being assessed will not permit any other colour to be worn that is visible underneath our shirts.
+If the black & white shirts are being worn, base layers will need to be black or white.
+On paying their £25.00 signing-on fee, subject to availability, all NEW players to the club will be given a pair of club black socks to keep, wash and bring to each match themselves.
+Players can also buy their own plain black shorts and cut the feet off the socks they are given (if they use Grip Socks).
+Plain base layers can be purchased from here: https://www.discountfootballkits.com/Base-Layer |

 |